Skip to main content

 • Error Budget: The permitted amount of unreliability derived from the SLO.
 If the SLO is 99.9% availability, the error budget is 0.1% — approximately 43 minutes of downtime per month.
 The error budget is consumed by outages, risky deployments, and chaos experiments.
 When the error budget is exhausted (or burn rate is too high), the team should freeze feature releases and focus on reliability work.

-In the Terraform Codebase: Review monitoring.tf in the App_CloudRun and App_GKE modules.
+In the RAD UI: Review monitoring.tf in the App_CloudRun and App_GKE modules.
 These modules configure monitoring via the shared app_monitoring module.
 The metrics tracked — run.googleapis.com/container/cpu/utilizations (Cloud Run) and kubernetes.io/container/cpu/limit_utilization (GKE) — form the raw telemetry that SLIs are derived from.
 The threshold-based alert policies (e.g., cpu_threshold = 0.9) operationalise SLOs: when the threshold is breached, the error budget is being consumed.

 Console Exploration: